 I once came across this thought-provoking, self-questioning points out that everyone interested in pursuing marriage should consider.

-- What is your concept of marriage?
+- What is your concept and expectations of marriage?

 - What are your goals in life? (long and short-term)

 - Identify three things that you want to accomplish soon.

 - Identify three things that you want to accomplish, long term.

 - Why have you chosen me/another person as a potential spouse?

 - What is the role of religion in your life now?

 - What is your understanding of an Islamic marriage?